RF-Nelson/PetAdopter/README.md

 ### Phase 3: Editing/Displaying Adoption Listings and Geolocation (~2 days)
 I plan to use third-party libraries to add functionality to the `ListingForm` and `ListingShow` views in this phase.
 I plan to integrate Filepicker for file upload so users can upload images of the pet with each listing.
 I also plan on integrating the Google Maps for Rails gem to show the location of the pet.
-Combined with the Ruby Geocoder gem, users can be directed to nearby pets without even enterting their location.
+Combined with the Ruby Geocoder gem, users can be directed to nearby pets without even entering their location.

 [Details][phase-three]